 - how we can use and disclose your information including special protection for health and other sensitive information

-Ageing, Disability and Home Care, Community Services, the Aboriginal Housing Office and Housing NSW are divisions of the NSW Department of Family and Community Services.
-The Department complies with NSW privacy legislation when it collects and manages personal and health information.
-The information we collect from you or from an authorised third party will be held in the division that collects it, or by NSW Businesslink, the Government owned company that provides corporate support to the Department.
-It will be used to assist you to choose the services you need, to deliver services and to meet our legal responsibilities.
+This privacy notice applies to the Department of Family and Community Services (the Department) which consists of the following entities: Ageing, Disability and Home Care, Community Services, Housing NSW, Strategy and Policy, Corporate Services, the Land and Housing Corporation, the Aboriginal Housing Office and also the Home Care Service.
+The Department and its related agencies comply with NSW privacy legislation when collecting and managing personal and health information.
+The information we collect from you or from an authorised third party will be held by the entity that collects it, or by NSW Businesslink, the Government owned company that provides corporate support to the Department.
+It will be used to deliver services and to meet our legal responsibilities.
 We may also use your information within the Department as a whole to plan, coordinate and improve the way we provide services.
+The Department is also legally authorised to disclose information to outside bodies in certain circumstances.

-A lot of the information we collect about peoples’ disabilities and the services we provide to people with disabilities is classified as health information and covered separately by Health Records and Information Privacy Act 2002.
+A lot of the information we collect about peoples' disabilities and the services we provide to people with disabilities is classified as health information and covered separately by Health Records and Information Privacy Act 2002 (HRIP Act).
 In some circumstances a carer or guardian can exercise rights over health information for a child or other person who lacks capacity to make their own decisions.

 Browsing ADHC's website

-Information identifying individual users is only collected where users complete a form to register a request, receive a service or conduct business with ADHC.
+Information identifying individual users is only collected where users complete a form to register a request, receive a service or conduct business with FACS.

-Users of the website are entitled to expect that any information we collect as a result of that use will be treated within the terms of the Department of Family and Community Services' privacy responsibilities and obligations.
+Users of the website are entitled to expect that any information we collect as a result of that use will be treated within the terms of the FACS' privacy responsibilities and obligations.

-Questions concerning the application of this Statement or other ADHC privacy policies or requesting access to personal or health information should be directed to the ADHC Privacy Contact Officer (see below).
+Questions concerning the application of this Statement or other FACS privacy policies or requesting access to personal or health information should be directed to the Privacy Contact Officer (see below).

 Making a privacy complaint or inquiry